 - South Platte River Trail in the winter is going to offer the best opportunity to see bald eagles, but it’s a respectable place for bird watching all year long.
 Notable species include kestrels and red-tailed hawks.

-- State Forest State Park is recognized as the “Moose Capital” of Colorado, but these large herbivores aren’t the only wildlife here.
+- The state parks in Denver can be a great opportunity to spot wildlife.
+State Forest State Park is recognized as the “Moose Capital” of Colorado, but these large herbivores aren’t the only wildlife here.
 Beavers, foxes, and black bears can also be found.

 - Great bighorn sheep are becoming one of the rarest species in Colorado, but they’re most common at the Great Sand Dunes National Park.
 Coyotes and bobcats are some of the most common predators, but small rodents like ground squirrels are also easy to spot.